 - Oregon’s Eco-Biz program has both web-based information and technical assistance providers to help shops achieve Eco-Biz certification.

-- The Eco-Biz toolkit is a comprehensive collection of fact sheets and checklists to help collision repair shops address environmental issues in a manageable way.
+- Eco-Biz has both a fact sheet and checklist to help collision repair and or mechanical repair shops address environmental issues in a manageable way.

-- Washington State Department of Ecology has a self-certification checklist for the auto body industry available for download.
+- Washington State Department of Ecology self-certification checklist.